 Treatment of pregnant women with glomerulonephritis has a number of features and is carried out in a hospital:

-1. First of all, a woman is assigned to bed rest in order to ensure uniform body heating and rest.
+1. First of all, the woman is prescribed bed rest to ensure uniform heating of the body and peace.

 2. Diet.
-It is assumed a strict limitation of the amount of salt, control of the amount of fluid and protein products consumed.
+It is expected to strictly limit the amount of salt, control the amount of liquid and protein foods consumed.

 Without fail, the doctor prescribes vitamins, minerals and antioxidants necessary to strengthen the body of the expectant mother and child.
-Depending on the effectiveness of the course of therapy, it is subsequently decided how the birth will take place (naturally or with the help of a cesarean section).
+Depending on the effectiveness of the course of therapy, it is subsequently decided how the birth will occur (naturally or via cesarean section).

 Prevention of glomerulonephritis

-To do this, you must follow simple rules:
+To do this, you need to follow simple rules:

-• always dress for the weather - prevent hypothermia, do not neglect gloves and hats, do not allow shoes to get wet;
+• always dress appropriately for the weather - avoid hypothermia, do not neglect gloves and a hat, and do not allow your shoes to get wet;

-• monitor your diet, eat less seasonings and salt;
+• watch your diet, consume less seasonings and salt;

 • give up alcohol, smoking and other bad habits;

-• timely and correctly treat colds, diseases of the ENT and organs of the genitourinary system;
+• promptly and correctly treat colds, diseases of the ENT and genitourinary system;

-• planning a pregnancy if you have kidney disease after a thorough examination.
+• plan pregnancy if you have kidney disease after a thorough examination.

-In view of the fact that glomerulonephritis is a complex and dangerous disease, one should not self-medicate, and when the first warning signs appear, you should seek qualified help from the clinic.
+Due to the fact that glomerulonephritis is a complex and dangerous disease, you cannot self-medicate, and when the first alarming signs appear, you should seek qualified help from a clinic.

 In addition, while carrying a baby, a woman cannot fight the disease using standard methods, since most medications pose a potential danger to the unborn child.
-Therefore, it is very important to remember that being in a special situation, one cannot neglect precautions and ignore regular visits to the antenatal clinic and the timely delivery of all tests.
+Therefore, it is very important to remember that being in a special situation, you cannot neglect precautions and ignore regular visits to the antenatal clinic and timely completion of all tests.

 Correct treatment for acute pyelonephritis

-Acute pyelonephritis is an inflammatory disease of the kidney tissue and the calyx-pelvic system, and is usually recorded in the patient's card according to the ICB code 10.
+Acute pyelonephritis is an inflammatory disease of the kidney tissue and pelvicalyceal system, and is usually recorded in the patient’s card using ICD 10 code.
 Currently, acute pyelonephritis is the most common kidney disease that occurs in medical practice.
-Such a disease is often found among children when the load on the kidneys is intense, while their development has not yet been fully formed.
+This disease often occurs among children when the load on the kidneys is intense, while their development is not yet fully formed.

-As for adults, the disease most often affects women up to forty years of age, however, in old age it is more common among men, due to the prevalence of prostate adenoma, which creates obstacles to urine output, which, accordingly, is a favorable condition for the reproduction of pathogenic bacteria.
+As for adults, the disease most often affects women under forty years of age, however, in old age it is more common among men, due to the prevalence of prostate adenoma, which creates obstacles to the passage of urine, which, accordingly, is a favorable condition for the proliferation of pathogenic bacteria.

-Usually, during the initial examination, the attending physician asks the patient if he has recently had any purulent or infectious diseases of the urinary system and genitals.
-After that, on the basis of the results, the tests passed and the collected data, it is already possible to make an adequate diagnosis and appropriate treatment.
+Usually, during the initial examination, the attending physician asks the patient whether he has recently had any purulent or infectious diseases of the urinary system and genital organs.
+After which, based on the results, tests performed and data collected, it is already possible to make an adequate diagnosis and appropriate treatment.

-Usually, the initial stage of acute pyelonephritis is characterized by a sharp rise in body temperature up to forty degrees.
-After a certain period of time, the patient develops aching pains in the lumbar region, frequent and painful urination, which indicates that cystitis has also joined the underlying disease.
+Typically, the initial stage of acute pyelonephritis is characterized by a sharp rise in body temperature to forty degrees.
+After a certain period of time, the patient experiences aching pain in the lumbar region, frequent and painful urination, which indicates that cystitis has also joined the underlying disease.
 Doctors usually divide the nature of the symptoms that arise into two types: local and general.
 Acute pyelonephritis symptoms:

 • Excessive sweating;